-If you are reading this, maybe you are having problems with your storage as a gigantic file named Hiberfil.sys is occupying most of your free storage.
+If you are reading this, maybe you have problems with your storage as a gigantic file named Hiberfil.sys occupies most of your free storage.
 Maybe you are wondering if this file is a virus or if you can even delete it.

-Windows has a feature that lets you hibernate your computer to save power when you are not using it but don’t want to completely turn off your system.
+Windows has a feature that lets you hibernate your computer to save power when you are not using it but don’t want to turn off your system completely.

-Hibernate allows you to retain all the current progress on your system including all the running applications on your computer.
-It conserves power by writing the information in memory out to the hard drive and shutdown itself while saving all your progress.
+Hibernate allows you to retain all your system’s current progress, including all the running applications on your computer.
+It conserves power by writing the information in memory to the hard drive and shutdown itself while saving all your progress.

 This is where the large hiberfil.sys file comes into place; it is created by your Windows operating system to store the current state of your computer before going into hibernate mode.

-In this way, the computer can startup faster and restore all your progress after coming out of hibernation instead of having to bootup Windows again when you shutdown your computer.
+In this way, the computer can startup faster and restore all your progress after coming out of hibernation instead of booting up Windows again when you shut down your computer.

-In this case, if you don’t want to use this feature already as it takes up a lot of space on your hard drive, we are going to show you how you can get rid of the large Hiberfil.sys file on your computer.
+In this case, if you don’t want to use this feature already, as it takes up a lot of space on your hard drive, we will show you how you can get rid of the large Hiberfil.sys file on your computer.

 Let’s get started.